numpde/Team03/project1/readme.md

 It will take some 15min to create the index before outputting the alignments.
 Reading an existing index takes about 30sec.
+After that, it will take a couple of weeks to align 10M reads.

 ```{shell script}
 cd solution